jupyter-server/enterprise_gateway/docs/source/config-options.md

     Indicates whether tunneling (via ssh) of the kernel and communication ports is enabled (True) or not (False).

-  EG_GID_BLACKLIST=0
-    Containers only.
-A comma-separated list of group ids (GID) whose values are not allowed to be referenced by KERNEL_GID.
-This defaults to the root group id (0).
-    Attempts to launch a kernel where KERNEL_GID's value is in this list will result in an exception indicating error 403 (Forbidden).
-See also EG_UID_BLACKLIST.

   EG_KERNEL_CLUSTER_ROLE=kernel-controller or cluster-admin
     Kubernetes only.
 The role to use when binding with the kernel service account.
     The enterprise-gateway.yaml script creates the cluster role 'kernel-controller'